How to create a Confluence knowledge base: our 6-step guide

 Once you've created your articles and chosen where they'll live, it's time to finish up your homepage by adding links.
 If you've added content to your homepage already, just replace the ‘dummy’ links with the location of your new pages.

-⚡️ Pro tip: Before you start, you might want to note down all your new Confluence page names.
+⚡️ Pro tip: Before you start, note down all your new Confluence page names.
 This will help you find the right page quickly, and if you've created any new pages that aren't yet mentioned on your homepage, it'll be easy for you to add links!

 Step 6: Integrate Jira Service Management

-Confluence is even stronger when you integrate it with other tools.
-If your knowledge base is built for customer or team support, you can amplify its power by linking it to Jira Service Management.
+If your knowledge base is built for customer or team support, you can amplify its power by integrating Confluence and Jira.
 This allows your help desk to automatically fetch content from your knowledge base, meaning users can view relevant guides, FAQs, and updates before asking for help.
-To integrate Jira Service Management, you can read this article from Atlassian
+To integrate Jira Service Management, you can read this article from Atlassian.

 Create the best Confluence knowledge base: our 4 top tips